Any mobile device such as a smartphone or tablet can be used to setup a router.

 - From a smartphone, go to WiFi Settings and disconnect from any connections.

-- Find the router name (SSID) and connect entering the Default WiFi password.
+- Find the router name (SSID) and connect by entering the Default WiFi password.

 - Open a Browser and type in the default Ip Address.